 The Advantages of a Defined Benefit Plan

-Defined benefit plans provide a fixed, pre-established benefit for employees at retirement.
+Defined benefit pension plans provide a fixed, pre-established benefit for employees at retirement.
 Employers can contribute (and deduct) more than under other retirement plans.
 In addition, a defined benefit plan provides a predictable retirement benefit.

 Defined benefit pension plans offer workers a number of advantages when compared to other workplace retirement plans.
 They provide workers with a predictable and secure benefit for life.